 Known disease of the tropics and sub-tropics and a cause of morbidity in Asia, Africa and the Western Pacific regions 2.

-Scrotal haematocoeles are collections of blood within the scrotal sac, but outside of the testicle.
+Scrotal haematocoeles are collections of blood within the scrotal sac, but outside of the testis.

-A haematocele normally occurs following trauma to the scrotum, or on occasion following surgery.
-Some think that a varicocele is a risk factor for developing a haematocoele 4.
+A haematocoele normally occurs following trauma to the scrotum, or on occasion following surgery.
+Some think that a varicocoele is a risk factor for developing a haematocoele 4.

 The scrotum and its content are subject to a number of infective processes including:

-Scrotal pyocoeles are typically a complication of epididymo-orchitis and testicular abscess but can also occur following trauma or surgery.
+Scrotal pyocoeles are typically a complication of epididymo-orchitis or testicular abscess but can also occur following trauma or surgery.
 The purulent fl...